Selecting The Right Patio Plants

 Decide on the purpose of the plant.

-Before you shop for patio plants, decide on the purpose of those plants.
+Before you shop for plants for your patio, decide on the purpose of those plants.
 Are you using them to create a view?
 Or are you using them to conceal your patio from outside view?
 Are the plants just going to be some decorative items or are they serving a function in the decor?

 The purpose of the plants will determine what type of plants you get, which is why it is critical to know your purpose is before you shop.
 For example, if you are searching for plants that will be use to shield your patio from view, then you wouldn’t get normal size house plants.
 You need to purchase extra tall plants with thick foliage instead.
 So, know what purpose the plant is going to serve on the patio before you shop for them.